-- 1. Students may not have more than 10% absences throughout the course.
-Students shall be dropped from Hill College EMS Program with a grade of "F" for the Hill College EMS Education course.
+- Students may not have more than 10% absences throughout the course.
+Student shall be dropped from Hill College EMS Program with a grade of "F" for the Hill College EMS Education course.
 Students may follow the withdrawal policy of the Hill College EMS Program Handbook Section 10.11. - 2.
-Students who do not contact the EMS office, or scheduled faculty instructor because of their absence prior to a scheduled class, clinical or field internship will be considered

-Absent with Out Permission (AWOP).
+Students who do not contact the EMS office, or scheduled faculty instructor of their absence prior to a scheduled class, clinical or field internship will be considered Absent with Out Permission (AWOP).

 - 3. Students who have 2 or more Absent with Out Permission (AWOP) in a semester, shall be dropped from Hill College EMS Program with a grade of "F" for the Hill College EMS Education course.
 Students may follow the withdrawal policy of the Hill College EMS Program Handbook Section 10.11. - 4.
 Students who have 2 or more consecutive absences in a semester without authorization from the EMS Program Director or Clinical Coordinator shall be dropped from Hill College EMS Program with a grade of "F" for the Hill College EMS Education course(s).
 Students may follow the withdrawal policy of the Hill College EMS Program Handbook Section 10.11. - 5.
 Attendance will be taken for every lecture and lab session.
 Students may be required to sign in at the beginning of every class and sign out at the end of every class.
-A student is late or tardy if he/she arrives more than five (5) minutes after the scheduled class start time.
+A student is late or tardy if he/she arrives more than five (5) minutes after the schedule class start time.
 Three documented late/tardies will be considered one absence. - 6.
-Students must contact by telephone the following Hill College personnel in the event of an absence.
+Students must contact by telephone the following Hill College personal in the event of an absence.
+Program Director

-Program Director/Coordinator Bobby Goolsby 817-760-5929 or Clinical Coordinator/Instructor Les Kleine 817-760-5929.
+Paul Vogt 817-760-5929 or Clinical Coordinator/Instructor Paul Vogt 817-760-5934.